 It’s a smart move that shows his ability to adapt on the fly.

-The Jazz play at a fast pace.
-They aim to get easy baskets in transition, which suits their young, athletic roster.
-According to stats, they rank among the top teams in transition points per game.
+The Jazz play fast.
+Really fast.
+They want easy buckets in transition, and with their young, athletic roster, that strategy works.
+They’re actually ranking among the league’s best teams in transition points per game.

-This quick tempo not only energizes the team but also keeps the defense on its toes.
+This quick tempo energizes the team and keeps the defense on its toes.

-The development of the young core is specific and nuanced, setting the stage for a promising future.
+The development of the young core is specific and nuanced, leading to a promising future.